-Darlene served as lead Speech- Language Pathologist in her previous district for 5 years; she started and ran the district's preschool speech and language program - L.E.A.
-P. - Language Enrichment and Articulation Program.
+Darlene served as lead Speech- Language Pathologist in her previous district for 5 years; she started and ran the district's preschool speech and language program.
 She also served on the Assistive Technology Team and Autism Team.
-She has formal training and certifications including the following: American Speech Language and Hearing Association (ASHA), Vital Stim Therapy, Beckman Oral -Motor Therapy, Picture Exchange Communication System (PECS), Kaufman Apraxia System, S.O.
+Darlene has formal training and certifications including the following: American Speech Language and Hearing Association (ASHA), Vital Stim Therapy, Beckman Oral -Motor Therapy, Picture Exchange Communication System (PECS), Kaufman Apraxia System, S.O.
 S. Feeding Therapy, Talk Tools Oral Placement Therapy, Hanen Program It Takes Two to Talk, Every Move Counts and Passy Muir Valve training.

-April Atchison is a certified Speech-Language Pathologist by American Speech and Language Hearing Association (ASHA).
-She received a Bachelor of Science in Speech-Language Pathology, Masters of Science in Speech- Language Pathology, and Specialist in Special Education all from the University of West Georgia.
+April Atchison is a certified Speech-Language Pathologist by the American Speech and Language Hearing Association (ASHA).
+She received a Bachelor of Science in Speech-Language Pathology, Masters of Education in Speech- Language Pathology, and Specialist in Special Education all from the University of West Georgia.
 She is licensed in the state of California and Georgia.
 April is the owner of Talk Time Speech and Language Services, LLC (TTSLC) in Atlanta, GA which provides diagnostic and therapeutic intervention within the schools and home environment.
 TTSLC also offers trainings to support parents, early childhood educators, and other professionals working with children speech and language disorders.
-April believes in providing quality services with care and is excited her continue her passion and dedication for helping children globally.
+April believes in providing quality services with care.
+She exudes passion for the profession and is excited about helping children globally.

 + Julia Andersson, MS, CCC-SLP